opennms-forge/configplayground/README.md

   * `onmsconfig:echoconfig`
     Displays the changed configuration:
     `Today my config is: the milk is white.`
+  * `onmsconfig:add-avatar "Luke"` creates a factory configuration
+  * `onmsconfig:add-avatar "Lea"` creates a factory configuration
+  * `onmsconfig:echoconfig`
+    Displays the changed configuration:
+    ```
+    Today my config is: the milk is white.
+    Avatar with name Luke found.
+    Avatar with name Lea found.
+    ```

 # Answers:
 1. Replacing the persistence manager with our own implentation is possible.